rpy2/rpy2/doc/source/vector.rst

 1      x     1
 3      z     3

-That last example is something extremely common in R. A vector of indices, here *rows_i*, is used to take a subset of the :class:`DataFrame`.
+That last example is extremely common in R. A vector of indices, here *rows_i*, is used to take a subset of the :class:`DataFrame`.